 Back in the day, hostnames could only consist of the letters A to Z, digits, and a few other characters.
 Internationalized Domain Names (IDNs) were devised to support arbitrary Unicode characters in hostnames in a backward-compatible way.
-This works by having user agents transform a hostname containing Unicode characters to one fitting the traditional mold, which can then be sent on to DNS servers.
+This works by having user agents transform a hostname containing Unicode characters beyond ASCII to one fitting the traditional mold, which can then be sent on to DNS servers.
 For example, http://öbb.at is transformed to http://xn--bb-eka.at.
-The transformed form is called punycode.
+The transformed form is called ASCII Compatible Encoding (ACE) made up of the four character prefix ( xn-- ) and the punycode representation of Unicode characters.

 Ideally, user agents could always display the Unicode version of a hostname.
 However, different characters from different languages can look very similar, and this can make phishing attacks possible.
 For example, the Latin "a" looks a lot like the Cyrillic "а", so someone could register http://ebаy.com (http://xn--eby-7cd.com/), which would easily be mistaken for http://ebay.com.
 This is called a homograph attack.